ZhgChg.Li

 case .ended:

-//When the gesture is released, check if the completion percentage exceeds the threshold
+// When gesture ends, check if completion exceeds threshold

 wantsInteractiveStart = false